 Converting 3/4 to a decimal (0.75) and then to a percentage (75%) is a fundamental skill that has wide-ranging applications in everyday life and various professional fields.
 Understanding these conversions enables you to interpret data, make informed decisions, and communicate quantitative information effectively.
 By mastering the methods and practicing regularly, you can enhance your numerical literacy and problem-solving abilities.

 Now that you've grasped the process of converting fractions to decimals and percentages, take the next step and apply this knowledge in your daily life.
-Whether you're calculating discounts, understanding statistics, or managing your finances, these skills will empower you to make more informed decisions.
+Now, whether you're calculating discounts, understanding statistics, or managing your finances, these skills will empower you to make more informed decisions.
 Share this article with others who might benefit from it, and continue to explore the fascinating world of mathematics!